TheAmadeus25/LaColorduino/README.md

 * Who wins _(CT or T)_
 * Bomb state _(defused or exploded)(it override who win)_

-TBH, this watchface has a lot of problems and need additional **[script](https://github.com/TheAmadeus25/CounterStrike-GlobalOffensive-LiveStat-for-OBS-Studio/tree/master/Sourcecode)** and **[software](https://nodejs.org/de/download/)** which I also uploaded **[here](https://github.com/TheAmadeus25/CounterStrike-GlobalOffensive-LiveStat-for-OBS-Studio)**.
+TBH, this watchface need additional **[script](https://github.com/TheAmadeus25/CounterStrike-GlobalOffensive-LiveStat-for-OBS-Studio/tree/master/Sourcecode)** and **[software](https://nodejs.org/de/download/)** which I also uploaded **[here](https://github.com/TheAmadeus25/CounterStrike-GlobalOffensive-LiveStat-for-OBS-Studio)**.
 Just follow the **[wiki](https://github.com/TheAmadeus25/CounterStrike-GlobalOffensive-LiveStat-for-OBS-Studio/wiki)**.
-Currently, it's not free of bugs and sometimes it just crashed the hole microcontroller.
-However, I'm working on it.
-At the moment, I'm just wondering about its input-lag.
-In my **[other project](https://github.com/TheAmadeus25/CounterStrike-GlobalOffensive-Ambilight-System)** it acts in less then 6ms over WiFi!
-Maybe I need to optimize my Smartwatch at the first place, before I start digging around.
+Currently, it's input-lag is at ~6 milliseconds _(~166Hz)_ which is fast enough for such a device!
+It's not possible to decrease input-lag over Wi-Fi even more.

 ### Livestats

-You can change the delimiter of this watchface into one of the following char:
+You can change the delimiter of this watchface into one of the following character:
-* space
+* Space
-* slash
+* Slash
-* dot
+* Dot
-* vertical line
+* Vertical line
-* colon
+* Colon
-* hyphen
+* Hyphen
-* asterix
+* Asterix

 ### Space Delimiter (Setting 0)